 Dominique Ansel Bakery, 17-21 Elizabeth Street, SW1W 9RP

 We think Jose Pizarro's kitchens make the best croquetas in London, and there is some serious competition.
 The reason they're so good?
 It's all about the wobble of that super creamy béchamel quivering inside its thin, golden shell.

 The halloumi fries at Oli Baba

 These halloumi fries started emerging hot and golden from the fryer at Oli Baba over the summer and London couldn't get enough.
 Sticks of the salty cheese are crumbed, fried and topped with za'atar yoghurt, pomegranate molasses, pomegranate seeds, chilli, mint and sumac.
 The sharp freshness of those toppings is the secret to their success because, well, deep fried cheese is quite rich.

 Oli Baba's, keep an eye on their Twitter feed for locations

 The ox cheek nuggets at Smokestak

 Smokestack is right near the top of London's coolest restaurant list.
-They've been doing their thing at Street Feast Dalston Yard but have just opened a branch in Shoreditch and photos of their incredible BBQ meat is all over Instagram.
+They've been doing their thing at Street Feast Dalston Yard for a while and have now opened a branch in Shoreditch.
+Photos of their incredible BBQ meat is all over Instagram.
 These guys really know their stuff.
 Just have a look at these ox cheek nuggets, filled with softened shallots and tender meat.
 Swipe through the anchovy mayo and laugh about how you ever thought chicken nuggets were the one.

 Smokestak, 35 Sclater Street, E1 6LB